Transfer-matrix approach to the Blume-Capel model on the triangular lattice

 \subsection{Interfacial tension and the tricritical point}

-In our free-energy level calculations, we observe that the gap between the dominant levels $f_1$ and $f_3$ decreases exponentially with increasing strip width $L$.
-This behavior, when expressed in terms of the previously defined length scale, directly corresponds to the exponential scaling of the persistence length $\tilde{\xi}^\ast$ with system size.
+In our free-energy level calculations, for $\Delta < \Delta^{\ast}$, the difference $(f_1 - f_2)$ decays exponentially with increasing strip width $L$, while $(f_1 - f_3)$ saturates to a finite value.
+In contrast, for $\Delta > \Delta^{\ast}$, the gap $(f_2 - f_3)$ decays exponentially, whereas $(f_1 - f_3)$ remains finite.
+Exactly at the transition point $\Delta = \Delta^{\ast}$, all three level differences decay exponentially with the system size.
+This simultaneous exponential behavior is used to locate the first-order transition points.
+On the other hand, exactly at the tricritical point these level differences converge to a fixed value that can be predicted from conformal field theory, a strategy we also adopt in the present work.
+When rephrased in terms of the previously introduced length scale, this spectral behavior directly reflects the exponential scaling of the persistence length $\tilde{\xi}^\ast$ with $L$.
 It is well established that the asymptotic growth of the persistence length is closely related to the interfacial tension between coexisting phases at a first-order transition (see Refs.~\cite{rikvold1983,privman1983} and references therein).
 The relationship is formally given by

 where $\sigma$ denotes the interfacial tension.